Low Down Payment Mortgages Are Making a Comeback

 Don’t look now, but low down payment mortgage loans are back—but not in the same way you remember them.
-Often pegged as the cause for the crash of the housing market in 2008, low down payment mortgages have made a controversial return to the mortgage industry through several well-respected lenders, causing many economists to publicly voice their opinions on either side.
+Often pegged as the cause for the crash of the housing market in 2008, low down payment mortgages have made a controversial return to the mortgage industry through several well-respected lenders.
+This has caused many economists to publicly voice their opinions on either side.
 If you’re lost, or simply not sure why you should care, we get it.
 Here’s our thoughts on the matter to help you sift through all the information.

 low down payment mortgages: a history

 So what exactly are low down payment mortgages?
 When we say low, we mean REALLY low.
-Many lenders have been offering Conventional loans with as little as 3% down payments and some won’t even ask you for a down payment at all!
+Many lenders have been offering Conventional loans with as little as 3% down payments.
+Some won’t even ask for a down payment at all!
 That sounds like a good thing, right?
 Maybe.
 But in the years leading up to the housing market crash of 2008, a lot of these low or zero down payment loans were going to borrowers with spotty financial histories, as well as undocumented income and debt, and many of them defaulted.
 Lenders were more focused on closing loans than making sure the loans were good quality.
-This wasn’t the only cause for the crash, but a crash was bound to happen, and when it did, new regulations were introduced to prevent this type of debacle from ever happening again.
+Was this the only cause for the crash?
+No, but a crash was bound to happen.
+And when it did, new regulations were introduced to prevent this type of debacle from ever happening again.

 a decade later . . .

 With low down payment loans gaining popularity in the market, many people are understandably skeptical about what this could mean.
-The main issue with the former version of low to no down payment loans was that they required very little to no documentation of financial history.
+The main issue is that the former version of low to no down payment loans required very little to no documentation of financial history.
 The latest version of these loans is vastly different as applicants must demonstrate an ability to repay what’s owed, must have excellent credit histories and scores, and must provide every bit of documentation for income and assets.

 count on cardinal